bdaiinstitute/spot_ros2/README.md

 # License

-MIT license - parts of the code developed specifically for ROS 2.
-BSD3 license - parts of the code derived from the Clearpath Robotics ROS 1 driver.
+This repository has the BSD3 license for the parts of the code derived from the Clearpath Robotics ROS 1 driver and the MIT license for the parts of the code developed specifically for ROS 2.

 # Contributing
 Code contributions are welcome in this repository!

+To contribute:
 * Fork this repository, and follow the installation steps
 * Install the pre-commit hooks:
 ```bash